AmineDiro/daskqueue/README.md

 Looking at the scheduler metrics, we can have a mean of 19.3%
 ![Image](figures/copy%20async3.PNG)

+You can take a look at the `benchmark/` directory for various benchmarks ran using `daskqueue` vs `dask`:
+- We put  1_000_000 tasks using dask cluster (2 nodes- 1 thread per process- 4 queues- 8 consumers)
+- The tasks were chunked using  into 1000 calls of 1000 tasks per batch
+- The client submits to the QueuePool manager using
+- The function is 'empty' : just passes and doesn't use CPU or IO
+- Processing 1_000_000 empty tasks took 338s = 5min36s 😸!!

+### Limitations
 As for the limitation, given the current implementation, you should be mindfull of the following limitations (this list will be updated regularly):
 - The workers don't implement a min or max tasks fetched and scheduled on the eventloop, they will continuously fetch an item, process it etc...
 - We run the tasks in the workers ThreadPool, we inherit all the limitations that the standard dask.submit method have.